© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Site of Bodvoc Stone is a scheduled monument protected by Cadw under reference GM443.
 View the official record →

-The Bodvoc Stone is a ring cairn located in Wales and dates to the prehistoric period.
+Site of Bodvoc Stone is a ring cairn of Neolithic or Bronze Age date located in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM443.

 Site of Bodvoc Stone dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Site of Bodvoc Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM443.